captdam/DD-40/Communication/README-L1.md

 The ROV is a remotely controlled device, which means, the deeper the ROV dives, the higher the ROV's capability will be.
 However, when the depth of the ROV increases, the distance between the ROV and the operator-side console increases as well.

-Since wireless communication is impossible due to the technical limitation, a cable is applied to connect the ROV and the operator-side console.
+Since wireless communication is impossible due to the physical limitation, a cable is applied to connect the ROV and the operator-side console.
 However, the wire communication still has some issue as well.
 The wire acts like an antenna so that it could gather noises.
 The longer the wire, the stronger the EMI noise will be gathered from the environment.
-Additionally, the faster the transmission speed, the stronger the wire will be created.
+Additionally, the faster the transmission speed, the stronger the noise will be created.

 Additionally, the physical layer should provide real-time communication and the circuit delay should be in an acceptable range.